 Another thing that is true of Georgia and the 12 other states that do not follow no-fault rules is the modified comparative fault rule.
 This rule prohibits a driver found to be more than 50% responsible for the accident (i.e. at-fault) from pursuing damages from the other driver.
 In four states (not including Georgia), drivers who are even 99% at fault can sue the other party.

 With Georgia’s laws, the first step in any case involving a car accident is determining who is mostly at fault, and thus which insurance company is liable.
 In most cases, this part of the process is a deliberation between attorneys from the two insurance companies.
 It is a very important part of the litigation, because both companies fight hard to pay less on their client’s behalf.

 After liability is established drivers can file a claim.
 Often, the plaintiff is pursuing damages from their own insurance provider who has allegedly not compensated them for the full value of their damages.
 In other cases, the plaintiff pursues damages from the other driver’s insurance company for their own medical expenses and pain and suffering.
 This phase of the process is best handled by an attorney who will fight hard for the plaintiff’s best interest.
 More often than not the first settlement offer is far too low to cover all medical expenses, property repairs or replacement and emotional pain and suffering.

 If you or a loved one was injured in an accident, it is always wise to seek legal assistance.
-When you hire an attorney, you know that you have someone representing your interests, not the interests of the insurance companies.
+When you hire a Gwinnett County car accident attorney, you know that you have someone representing your interests, not the interests of the insurance companies.